North Central University: Ministry focus

 While transitioning into a Christian liberal arts university, NCU has retained its ministry focus and Bible college roots.
 Each major has a Christian Studies core as part of the curriculum.

 Deaf Studies

 Established in 1974 by J. David Fleck, the Deaf Studies program offered degrees to deaf students preparing for vocational ministry positions.
 The program was one of first in the country.
-A unique aspect of the program was that it allowed students to practice their ASL skills in daily chapel services or local churches.
-The program has since been terminated and replaced most closely by the ASL Interpreting program.
+It allowed students to practice their ASL skills in daily chapel services or local churches.
+It has since been terminated and replaced most closely by the ASL Interpreting program.